 Messrs.
-Mongeau, Houle, Cory, Ruest and Finn have each signed an SRS agreement.
+Houle, Cory, Ruest and Finn have each signed a SRS agreement.

-The annual amount payable under the SRS equals 2% of the employee's highest average earnings in excess of the average earnings that result in the maximum pension payable under the CNPP and CNPPSM (approximately C\$152,366 in 2016), multiplied by the number of years of pensionable service (maximum 35 years).
+The annual amount payable under the SRS equals 2% of the employee's highest average earnings in excess of the average earnings that result in the maximum pension payable under the CNPP and CNPPSM (approximately C\$153,744 in 2017), multiplied by the number of years of pensionable service (maximum 35 years).